 I felt a very tiny pea-like lump.
-At time I really thought it was nothing.
-I had just had back surgery to take out a simulator that caused a bad infection, so I sort of put that thought of finding that little pea away.
+At the time, I really thought it was nothing.
+I had just had back surgery to take out a simulator that caused a bad infection, so I sort of put the thought of finding that little pea away.

-It was no secret, I looked at the ultrasound and could see that a storm was approaching.
-I really thought.
+It was no secret; I looked at the ultrasound and could see that a storm was approaching.

 Things seemed so unreal to me.
 I was out on a journey no one should ever go through.

 I arrived at a hospital in Sugarland, Texas.
-I was about to loose one of my breast and then have tummy tuck to tunnel upward to make a new breast.
+I was about to lose one of my breasts and then have a tummy tuck to tunnel upward to make a new breast.

 Amazing, I thought.
 And that’s when another fight began.

 The next challenge came after six lymph-nodes were removed.
-When they were done, in the wee hours of the morning; I cried telling my nurse I was in pain, and of course she gave me more pain medication.
+Afterwards, in the wee hours of the morning, I cried, telling my nurse I was in pain, and of course she gave me more pain medication.
 But that’s not what I needed.

 It was a nightmare, but I fought harder.

 Today, I am 57-years old.
-I was diagnosed at 54 and have been in remission.
-For the second year, I am grateful for my sisters in pink.
-Fight Like A Girl.
+I was diagnosed at 54 and have been in remission for two years.
+I am grateful for my sisters in pink: Fight Like A Girl.

 Together we recover, we tell our stories, we comfort one another.
 We cry, we laugh, but most of all, we FIGHT LIKE HELL.